dsaichand3/Kaggle-Projects/README.md

-## Solutions to some of the competitions hosted in kaggle.
+## Solutions to some of the competitions hosted on kaggle.

 - Plant Seedlings Classification (Tensorflow)
 - MNIST Digits Classification (Pytorch)